ios-cgm/swift-style-guide/README.md

   </details>

-* **5.4** Extract complex callback blocks into methods**.
+* **5.4** Extract complex callback blocks into methods.
 This limits the complexity introduced by weak-self in blocks and reduces nestedness.
 If you need to reference self in the method call, make use of `guard` to unwrap self for the duration of the callback.

   <details>